krusoadi/PEP_V2/README.md

 ### Comments

-The comments are coloured by "Better Comments" VSCode extension.
+The comments are colored by "Better Comments" VSCode extension.
 The "#?" comments are descriptions for variables.
 The "#!" comments are warnings, and the "#TODO" comments mark unfinished methods and files.

 ### Github Copilot

 I've used Github Copilot, for the comments, Docstrings and to generate more readable codes.

-> [!CAUTION]
-> Still under development

 ### Python Libraries
 Used Python libraries are: